6 Types of Content That Inevitably Fail

 Adsy has already given an insight into video content that helps users discover, get to know, and make up their mind on a product - see this blog post to read more on the topic.

 5. Content for search engines

 This is such a widespread mistake, that we actually have a separate place for it on our shortlist of business blogging sins.
 Staffing your content with keywords will not necessarily attract more visitors to your site.
 What’s more, those who will come will hardly choose to willingly read texts with little sense and gazillions of keywords.

-For those of you who is still lost and perplexed when it comes to SEO and content, we’ve got two blog posts on their integration, you can find them in this section.
+For those of you who are still lost and perplexed when it comes to SEO and content, we’ve got two blog posts on their integration, you can find them in this section.

 6. Content without proofs

 It’s quite simple here.
 When you make a point, illustrate it with anything you’ve found - stats, graphs, quotes, tweets.
 When you use someone’s opinion, don’t omit their name and, possibly, a link to their profile or website.

 All this will signal that your content has some real and rather serious grounds.
 Credibility is one of the key points that make readers finish with your reading and then come back to your site later when looking for some relevant information.

 These are the main reasons why your content may be failing.
 Have you faced any others in your practice?
 Let us know in the comments below!